 Also note that I converted all Euros to US dollars.
 But we did luck out and go when the exchange rate was pretty reasonable.

-So here it is, the cost for a trip to Italy:
+So here it is, the cost for a 10 day trip to Italy for two people:

 So read on for the full breakdown to see exactly where all that money went.

 Read Next: 10 Day Itinerary for Italy

 - Vaporetto Tickets: $39